 - The OHSMS implementation plan (see Section 4.4 A or our article here)

-- Audits (see section 6.3 or stay tuned for our article to be written shortly)
+- Audits (see section 6.3 or our article here)

-- Management reviews (see Section 7 or stay tuned our article to be written shortly)
+- Management reviews (see Section 7 or our article here)

 Of course, you may document more than the explicitly required minimum list above.